 Push The Rock has been partnering with churches on the island of Tenerife since 2009.
 They have a tremendous heart for their communities and have outreach teams come throughout the year to help with special events.
 We have been involved in the sports ministry that has happened, which has opened up many doors into the hearts and lives of Canarians.
 We have worked with various basketball clubs to provide more than just excellent athletic instruction.
 We have provided a Christian focus that is foreign to many.

 Come to the beautiful island of Tenerife.
 Enjoy the breath-taking beauty.
 Hike the volcano.
 Hit the beach.
 Most importantly, invest in God’s work there.
 The majority of your time will be spent building relationships.
 That happens in more formal settings, but it most often happens informally … getting together over a meal, shooting hoops at the gym or park, hanging out downtown.
 Because we send a team to Tenerife each summer, you would also help coordinate logistics for those two weeks, help run the clinics while the team is there, and then focus on follow up with campers and their families once the team leaves.
-An extension of the local body of believers there, you would also be a part of other outreach events put on in the communities.
+As an extension of the local body of believers there, you would also be a part of other outreach events put on in the communities.

 Two critical components to serving as an intern in Tenerife: conversational Spanish and being a “self-starter.”
 These will be important as you work with the basketball clubs, in schools, and in the community.
 God is doing some really great stuff in Tenerife.
 Is He calling you to be a part of it?